Function List

 .

-- New in
+- New function in

 v3.2.0

-- The maximum of
+.- The maximum value of

 n